Warning

 Handles all the non-python output.

-- name = 'IPython Partial Traceback'¶
+- name = 'IPython Partial Traceback'

-- tokens = {'root': [('^(\\^C)?(-+\\n)', <function bygroups.<locals>.callback>), ('^( File)(.*)(, line )(\\d+\\n)', <function bygroups.<locals>.callback>), ('(?u)(^[^\\d\\W]\\w*)(\\s*)(Traceback.*?\\n)', <function bygroups.<locals>.callback>), ('(.*)( in )(.*)(\\(.*\\)\\n)', <function bygroups.<locals>.callback>), ('(\\s*?)(\\d+)(.*?\\n)', <function bygroups.<locals>.callback>), ('(-*>?\\s?)(\\d+)(.*?\\n)', <function bygroups.<locals>.callback>), ('(?u)(^[^\\d\\W]\\w*)(:.*?\\n)', <function bygroups.<locals>.callback>), ('.*\\n', Token.Other)]}¶
+- tokens = {'root': [('^(\\^C)?(-+\\n)', <function bygroups.<locals>.callback>), ('^( File)(.*)(, line )(\\d+\\n)', <function bygroups.<locals>.callback>), ('(?u)(^[^\\d\\W]\\w*)(\\s*)(Traceback.*?\\n)', <function bygroups.<locals>.callback>), ('(.*)( in )(.*)(\\(.*\\)\\n)', <function bygroups.<locals>.callback>), ('(\\s*?)(\\d+)(.*?\\n)', <function bygroups.<locals>.callback>), ('(-*>?\\s?)(\\d+)(.*?\\n)', <function bygroups.<locals>.callback>), ('(?u)(^[^\\d\\W]\\w*)(:.*?\\n)', <function bygroups.<locals>.callback>), ('.*\\n', ('Other',))]}

 At all time there is a stack of states.
 Initially, the stack contains a single state ‘root’.
 The top of the stack is called “the current state”.